Donkey Kong (1981 video game): Clones

-Nintendo revived the Donkey Kong franchise in the 1990s for a series of platform games and spin-offs developed by Rare, beginning with Donkey Kong Country in 1994.
+Nintendo revived the franchise in the 1990s for a series of platform games and spin-offs developed by Rare, beginning with Donkey Kong Country in 1994.

-In 2004, Nintendo released Mario vs. Donkey Kong, a sequel to the Game Boy's Donkey Kong, in which Mario must chase Donkey Kong to get back the stolen Mini-Mario toys.

-In the follow-up Mario vs. Donkey Kong 2: March of the Minis, Donkey Kong once again falls in love with Pauline and kidnaps her, and Mario uses the Mini-Mario toys to help him rescue her.
 Donkey Kong Racing for the GameCube was in development by Rare, but was canceled when Microsoft purchased the company.

 In 2004, Nintendo released the first of the Donkey Konga games, a rhythm-based game series that uses a special bongo controller.
-Donkey Kong Jungle Beat (2005) is a unique platform action game that uses the same bongo controller accessory.

-In 2007, Donkey Kong Barrel Blast was released for the Nintendo Wii.
-It was originally developed as a GameCube game and would have used the bongo controller, but it was delayed and released exclusively as a Wii game with no support for the bongo accessory.
+Donkey Kong Jungle Beat (2004) is a unique platform action game that uses the same bongo controller accessory.
+In 2007, Donkey Kong Barrel Blast was released for the Wii.
+It was originally developed as a GameCube game and would have used the bongo controller, but was delayed and released exclusively as a Wii game with no support for the bongo accessory.
 The Donkey Kong Country series was revived by Retro Studios in 2010 with the release of Donkey Kong Country Returns, and its sequel, Donkey Kong Country: Tropical Freeze, in 2014.

+In 2004, Nintendo released Mario vs. Donkey Kong, a sequel to the Game Boy's Donkey Kong, in which Mario must chase Donkey Kong to get back the stolen Mini-Mario toys; Mario vs. Donkey Kong has since continued as its own series, which placed a larger emphasis on the toys in the subsequent installments.
+Pauline continued to only make appearances in the Mario vs. Donkey Kong series, but after her appearance in Super Mario Odyssey as the Mayor of New Donk City (a large urban area with several references to the original Donkey Kong game), she began to make further appearances in more Mario spinoffs such as Mario Kart and the Mario sports titles.

+Over a decade after the release of Tropical Freeze, The Donkey Kong series returned with the release of Donkey Kong Bananza in 2025, the second 3D platformer in the series after Donkey Kong 64 in 1999.
+In the game, Donkey Kong ventures underground with a teenage Pauline.
+Throughout the game, there are several references to the original Donkey Kong arcade game, including a throwback stage that recreates the first level, and costumes for Pauline that pay tribute to her appearance in the original game and its flyer.

 Donkey Kong appears as a game in the Wii U game NES Remix, which features multiple NES games and sometimes "remixes" them by presenting significantly modified versions of the games as challenges.
 One such challenge features Link from The Legend of Zelda traveling through the first screen to save Pauline.
 The difficulty is increased compared to the original Donkey Kong because Link cannot jump, as in Zelda.
 Super Smash Bros.
-Brawl and Super Smash Bros. for Wii U include a demo of the NES version of Donkey Kong, and a stage called "75m", a replica of its Donkey Kong namesake.
+Brawl and Super Smash Bros. for Wii U include a demo of the NES version of Donkey Kong.
+A stage called "75m", a replica of its Donkey Kong namesake, has appeared in the Smash series since Brawl.
+Mario Kart World features a race course called "DK Spaceport" themed after Donkey Kong, where racers drive on platforms and avoid large barrels thrown by a giant, robotic version of Donkey Kong.